christiansib/EK-Stack/README.md

 ##### Field Indexing

 The message fields have to be analysed, otherwise ES is not able to search the JSON message fields correctly.
 Go to the Kibana web interface and click `Management`, then `Index patterns`.
 Select the `logstash-*` index and hit the orange `refresh` button.
 This makes ES index all fields that are unknown to it (e.g. if you have a new log file you want to start visualizing).

+[^1]: A German version of this readme can be found at: [README.md@87bcc8e5](https://git.informatik.uni-hamburg.de/iss/mp-ids-cim/blob/87bcc8e5c2bfeeb5940700ea70edfe16e78aaec7/README.md) (remove this footnote if the German version is outdated!)